rgommezz/react-native-scroll-bottom-sheet/README.md

 If you don't use Expo, you also need to install [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler) and [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) libraries along with this one.

 It's recommended you install a version of gesture handler equal or higher than `1.6.0`, and for reanimated, equal or higher than `1.7.0`.
 Otherwise you may run into unexpected errors.
+This library is also compatible with reanimated 2.x, starting with `react-native-reanimated: 2.0.0-alpha.4`.

 ## Compatibility table
 You may add some touchable components inside the bottom sheet or several `FlatList` widgets for horizontal mode.
 Unfortunately, not all _interactable_ React Native components are compatible with this library.
 This is due to some limitations on `react-native-gesture-handler`, which this library uses behind the scenes.
 For that, please follow this compatibility table: